DavidovQC/Poly_Tikz_Frontend/README.md

 ~~-Copy and hide functionality (maybe a wrapper around each layer?)~~

+-Convert layer selection from dropdown to searchbar

 -onDragover should have a blue line above the layer appear

 -Save up to 10 changes

 -Ctrl + Z to previous generation

--Finish points layer and create point layer
+-Finish points layer and create path layer

 -Launch